Internet Explorer is not supported on this website. Please use Google Chrome, Safari, Firefox or Microsoft Edge to view this content.

 Stubben Freedom Bridle – Combined Noseband

-The Freedom bridle by Stubben is the most unusual out of the three bridles.
-Its striking design will catch your eye at competition and make you intrigued to find out what it does.
-The bridle has been designed to grant your horse full sight due to the cut back cheek pieces, which rotate on a hinge to suit the horses individual shape.
+The striking design of the Stubben Freedom Bridle will catch your eye at competition and make you intrigued to find out what it does.
+The bridle has been designed to grant your horse full sight due to the cut back cheek pieces, which rotate on a hinge to suit the horse’s individual shape.
 The head piece offers the horse full rotation of the ears, as well as avoiding the 16 ear muscles and therefore avoiding pressure on the nerves and veins.
 Poll pressure is also dispersed due to padding on the headpiece.
-Made from the finest quality leather this unique Stubben Freedom Bridle respects your horse’s anatomy and biomechanics.
+Made from the finest quality leather, this unique Stubben Freedom Bridle respects your horse’s anatomy and biomechanics.

 Still not sure?
 Why not give one a try?